 One of the most challenging aspects of a divorce is dividing up your property.
 After all, you’ve no doubt worked hard for what’s been accumulated during your marriage.

 Our family lawyers in OKC will fight to ensure you leave the marriage with every penny you are entitled to under the law.
-At The Law Office of Rhonda Telford Naidu, we have more than 25 years of experience advocating for clients like you.
+At Naidu Law, Family law attorneys, we have more than 25 years of experience advocating for clients like you.

 What is Property Under Oklahoma Law?